Background pattern

 Central diabetes insipidus:

-When nasal administration (nasal drops) is considered inadequate, the injectable solution is recommended.
-The dose is adjusted individually for each patient depending on the urine volume and serum sodium level.
+When nasal administration (in nasal drops) is considered inadequate, the injectable solution is recommended.
+The dose is adjusted individually for each patient depending on urinary volume and serum sodium level.

-The recommended dose of injectable solution is 0.25 ml to 1 ml (1-4 micrograms) one to two times a day in adults.
+The recommended dose of injectable solution is 0.25 ml to 1 ml (1-4 micrograms) once or twice a day in adults.

-It should not be administered to children under 12 years old since safety and efficacy have not been established.
+It should not be administered to children under 12 years of age since safety and efficacy have not been established.

-In patients who were initially administered the intranasal form and then the injectable form due to poor intranasal absorption or surgical intervention, the comparable antidiuretic dose of the injectable is approximately 10% of the intranasal dose.
+In those patients who were initially administered the intranasal form and later the injectable form due to inadequate intranasal absorption or surgical intervention, the comparable antidiuretic dose of the injectable is approximately 10% of the intranasal dose.

 It is recommended to follow the administration schedule described below.
 The product will be injected intramuscularly or subcutaneously:

-In children, nasal drops are recommended to be used first.
+In children, it is recommended to use nasal drops first.

-Hemophilia A and von Willebrand disease (Type I, with factor VIII coagulant activity above 5%) - Maintenance of hemostasis before surgical intervention:
+Hemophilia A and von Willebrand disease (Type I, whose coagulant activity of factor VIII is above 5%) - Maintenance of hemostasis before a surgical intervention:

-It is recommended to administer the solution slowly by intravenous infusion of 0.3 micrograms/kg of body weight in adults and children over 10 kg of weight, diluted in 50-100 ml of physiological serum, over 15-30 minutes.
-If a positive effect is obtained, the initial dose can be repeated 1 or 2 times at intervals of 6-12 hours.
+Slow intravenous perfusion of 0.3 micrograms/kg body weight in adults and children over 10 kg body weight, diluted in 50-100 ml of physiological serum, over 15-30 minutes, is recommended.
+If a positive effect is obtained, the initial dose may be repeated 1 or 2 times at intervals of 6-12 hours.
 However, another repetition of the dose would produce a decrease in the effect.

 The use in children requires special care to prevent the appearance of hyponatremia.
 It is not recommended for use in children under 3 months.